Tennant (NYSE:TNC) Issues FY 2022 Earnings Guidance

-Separately, StockNews.com lowered shares of Tennant from a strong-buy rating to a buy rating in a research report on Thursday.
+Separately, StockNews.com lowered Tennant from a strong-buy rating to a buy rating in a research note on Thursday, August 11th.

 Tennant Dividend Announcement

-The company also recently announced a quarterly dividend, which will be paid on Thursday, September 15th.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, September 15th.
 Shareholders of record on Wednesday, August 31st will be paid a $0.25 dividend.
 The ex-dividend date is Tuesday, August 30th.
-This represents a $1.00 annualized dividend and a yield of 1.44%.
-Tennant’s dividend payout ratio (DPR) is 33.33%.
+This represents a $1.00 dividend on an annualized basis and a yield of 1.40%.
+Tennant’s dividend payout ratio (DPR) is presently 33.33%.

-Institutional investors have recently bought and sold shares of the company.
-BNP Paribas Arbitrage SA lifted its stake in shares of Tennant by 21.1% during the second quarter.
-BNP Paribas Arbitrage SA now owns 6,520 shares of the industrial products company’s stock worth $386,000 after buying an additional 1,138 shares during the period.
-JPMorgan Chase & Co. raised its holdings in shares of Tennant by 12.0% during the second quarter.
-JPMorgan Chase & Co. now owns 23,974 shares of the industrial products company’s stock worth $1,420,000 after purchasing an additional 2,574 shares during the last quarter.
-Gabelli Funds LLC raised its holdings in shares of Tennant by 0.4% during the first quarter.
-Gabelli Funds LLC now owns 170,760 shares of the industrial products company’s stock worth $13,456,000 after purchasing an additional 760 shares during the last quarter.
-Goldman Sachs Group Inc. raised its holdings in shares of Tennant by 40.9% during the first quarter.
-Goldman Sachs Group Inc. now owns 19,149 shares of the industrial products company’s stock worth $1,509,000 after purchasing an additional 5,557 shares during the last quarter.
-Finally, Captrust Financial Advisors raised its holdings in shares of Tennant by 82.9% during the first quarter.
-Captrust Financial Advisors now owns 944 shares of the industrial products company’s stock worth $74,000 after purchasing an additional 428 shares during the last quarter.
-87.37% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently bought and sold shares of the business.
+BlackRock Inc. grew its stake in shares of Tennant by 1.3% during the 1st quarter.
+BlackRock Inc. now owns 2,842,661 shares of the industrial products company’s stock worth $224,001,000 after acquiring an additional 35,440 shares during the period.
+UBS Group AG grew its stake in shares of Tennant by 114.3% during the 1st quarter.
+UBS Group AG now owns 63,148 shares of the industrial products company’s stock worth $4,976,000 after acquiring an additional 33,683 shares during the period.
+State Street Corp grew its stake in shares of Tennant by 4.2% during the 1st quarter.
+State Street Corp now owns 636,438 shares of the industrial products company’s stock worth $50,151,000 after acquiring an additional 25,841 shares during the period.
+Charles Schwab Investment Management Inc. grew its stake in shares of Tennant by 4.2% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 188,474 shares of the industrial products company’s stock worth $14,852,000 after acquiring an additional 7,597 shares during the period.
+Finally, Goldman Sachs Group Inc. grew its stake in shares of Tennant by 40.9% during the 1st quarter.
+Goldman Sachs Group Inc. now owns 19,149 shares of the industrial products company’s stock worth $1,509,000 after acquiring an additional 5,557 shares during the period.
+Institutional investors own 87.37% of the company’s stock.

 Tennant Company, together with its subsidiaries, designs, manufactures, and markets floor cleaning equipment in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The company offers a suite of products, including floor maintenance and cleaning equipment, detergent-free and other sustainable cleaning technologies, aftermarket parts and consumables, equipment maintenance and repair services, specialty surface coatings, and asset management solutions.